Main

 An alliance based on trust

-A party celebrating the tenth anniversary of the exchange program and bidding farewell to the twentieth group of Vale participants.
+A party celebrating the 20th anniversary of the exchange program

 The alliance between Mitsui and Vale extends beyond their own immediate business concerns.
 Both companies are active participants in the Joint Meeting of the Japan-Brazil Economic Committee, an event established in 1973 by the Keidanren (Japanese Business Federation) to deepen economic links between the two countries and to propose ideas to their two governments on subjects ranging from trade liberalization to collaborative investment in energy, natural resources, and transportation infrastructure.

 To strengthen the bonds between Mitsui and Vale at a person-to-person level, the two companies launched a unique exchange program in 2003.
-As of March 2022, around 150 people have taken part from each side.
+As of March 2024, 332 people have taken part from each side.
 The exchange helps to reinforce the companies’ relationship at the grassroots level while familiarizing participants with the working practice and cultural norms of their counterparts.

 Heading into the future, Mitsui is committed to leveraging its wide capabilities and geographic reach to create even more new businesses with Vale to serve the world’s evolving needs.